afronski/bferl/docs/Architecture.md

 #### Internal Data Structure

-Last module from the previous section, introduces a new data structure which is an *internal state* representation of *interpreter*.
-In our case it is defined as a record with name `interpreter`.
-It is defined in `include/interpreter_definitions.hrl`.
+Last module from the previous section introduces a new data structure which is an *internal state* of an *interpreter*.
+In our case it is defined as a record with name `interpreter` (it is defined in `include/interpreter_definitions.hrl`).
+Let's look at the definition:

 ```erlang
 -record(